airflow-helm/charts/charts/airflow/UPGRADE.md

 NOTE: there are now docs for how to set up your Microsoft-AD/OAUTH
 - ?? add a link to README here ??

-NOTE: the `scheduler.variables` and `scheduler.pools` values can now be defined as YAML dicts OR JSON Strings
-- see values.yaml docstrings for example

 NOTE: if you want to make use of Airflow 2.0's ability to run multiple schedulers, (e.g. setting `scheduler.replicas` > 1), we recommend setting a `scheduler.podDisruptionBudget`
 - we welcome any contributions for the autoscaling the scheduler replica count based on CPU load (or KEDA)